Frequently Asked Questions

 My child is exceptionally bright and talented, will they be challenged and given opportunities to excel?

-Yes!
-The wonderful part about having small classes is that each child’s individual needs can be met.
-Students are often able to spend extra time in areas of particular interest!
-Students are encouraged to use their unique gifts to help others.
+The wonderful part about having small classes is that each child’s individual needs can be better met.
+Students who need greater challenge are often given enrichment opportunities and are also encouraged to use their unique gifts to help others.

 I work full-time and I am concerned about the responsibilities that I will have at schoool, do I have to be a part of every event?